DaveVoorhis/Wrapd/TestsBuild/README.md

-Run this first to perform database setup, including Tuple class generation.
+Run a 'test' phase on this project to perform database setup, including Tuple code generation that will be used by the TestsRun project.